 With help from the Tasmota forums and my Italian friend Antonio, I’ve learned some very useful stuff to share, in the last couple of days.

-SO I decided to start again – both routers on an extension controlled by a Tasmota device – I read somewhere about using a rule in Tasmota so that the device itself (instead of my RPi running Node-Red) – could do the Google checking.
-I followed the link – but could I hell understand it – however with help I now have a working rule on the power controller – I’ll share it here.
-The main thing was to ensure that the controller could operate all on it’s own even when its router was down.
+Move forward over a year.
+I decided to start again – ultimately putting my new 5g router on a UPS-powered extension which meant I needed a way to power-cycle the router in the event of no Internet for whatever reason – hence controlled by a Tasmota device – I read somewhere about using a rule in Tasmota so that the device itself could do the Google checking (Tasmota can’t do complicated checking without special compilation which I’m not about to do).
+I now have a working Tasmota rule on the power controller to the 5g router – I’ll share it here.
+The main thing was to ensure that the power cycler could operate all on it’s own even when its router was not getting any Internet.

 Then this line: